Applying to the University of Kansas

 Program-specific admission requirements

 Each graduate program at KU determines what additional materials or criteria are required for admission.
-These may include:
+These may include, but are not limited to:

 - A resume or curriculum vitae